Equipment Maintenance: Types, Costs & Real-World Examples

 Predictive Maintenance

 Predictive maintenance is a proactive maintenance strategy that uses sensors to track the performance and condition of your most essential machinery in real time.
-Predictive maintenance will help you stay ahead of impending asset failure by catching issues before they escalate.
+It will help you stay ahead of impending asset failure by catching issues before they escalate.
 The only kicker?
 Predictive maintenance is one of the most expensive forms of maintenance, as it relies on advanced technology to track and report machine functionality.
-If your business relies on less-expensive machinery for standard operations, it’s recommended that you invest in preventive maintenance actions rather than predictive maintenance.
+If your business relies on less-expensive machinery for standard operations, you should invest in preventive maintenance actions rather than predictive maintenance.

 Examples of predictive maintenance include:

-• Acoustic monitoring: Works to detect any unusual sounds that may be indicative of equipment failure and is most commonly used in industrial facilities.
+• Acoustic monitoring: Works to detect any unusual sounds that may indicate equipment failure and is most commonly used in industrial facilities.

 • Infrared technology: Evaluates the temperature of equipment and identifies “hot spots,” which may stem from overheating due to asset malfunction.
 This type of predictive maintenance will also work to identify faulty fuses and electrical circuits, among other things.

-A few industry-specific examples of equipment maintenance are:
+A few industry-specific examples of equipment maintenance include:

 1. Your restaurant’s main refrigerator is noticeably warmer: This could be the result of a number of issues, including a malfunctioning temperature gauge, a faulty door hinge or dirty condenser coils.
 Check these essential areas, and schedule or perform equipment maintenance accordingly.